Verified

 Textual References

-• Commentary: Visuddhimagga (Chapter XIV) – Thorough systemic classification of the modes of consciousness.
+- Commentary: Visuddhimagga (Chapter XIV) – Defining the characteristic, function, manifestation, and proximate cause of consciousness.